goldn light shines on a long, winding road.

 J. Pregnancy Disability Leave

-Pregnancy Disability Leave (PDL) is an unpaid leave available for a period of sickness or temporary disability related to pregnancy or childbirth following the exhaustion of the employee’s accumulated sick leave.
-Pregnancy disability leave must be granted in addition to the employee’s entitlement to Family and Medical Leave if the employee so chooses.
+Pregnancy Disability Leave (PDL) is an unpaid leave available for a period of sickness or temporary disability related to pregnancy or childbirth, following the exhaustion of the employee’s accumulated sick leave.
+Pregnancy Disability Leave must be granted in addition to the employee’s entitlement to Family and Medical Leave if the employee so chooses.

 Lactation Breaks/Breastfeeding